 As a first step, the pharmaceutical industry should acknowledge and accept its role and responsibility both from a human rights, as well as a moral point of view.
 The second step could be to jointly start up integrated and structural discussions with organisations like the WHO, national Patient Safety Organisations and entities like the GIMS foundation, to find out how to address the global issue of Medication Safety systematically, mutually and effectively.
 A multi-party and multi-disciplinary ‘Medication Safety Taskforce’ under guidance of the WHO should be the initial objective.
 According to the GIMS foundation state/country oriented items which should be addressed are: national research into the theme, medicine regulation and legislation, pharmaceutical policy, academia, training of HCP’s, available or desired professional health care ICT-tools, marketing guidelines, culture, advocacy on the theme, etc.

 This article advocates that the right to health and access to (essential) medicines, and the subsequent issue of health risks originating from the global use of medicines, entail obligations and responsibilities for state parties as well as for the pharmaceutical industry.
 Consequently, the pharmaceutical industry, as a system player and according to the Hunt Guidelines, should take up this responsibility and shift to a real action modus so as to protect patients and consumers from non-desired and avoidable health effects of its products wherever in the medication-system the health risk may occur.
+If structural results fail to get realised by the industry in a reasonable time frame, state parties could follow the road of legislative measures in order to enforce industry.

 * correspondence concerning the article: arg@gims-foundation.org